01

 02

-Technical Specifications
+Specifications

 Measurement Technology

-RF capacitance, integral two-wire transmitter
+RF Capacitance; integral two-wire transmitter

 Output